Royal Portrush Golf Club

 Style: Coastal Links

 The Valley Course at Royal Portrush lies between the East Strand and the high ground of Dunluce Links, creating the valley in which the name suggests.
-This course is an outstanding layout in its own right, despite often playing second fiddle to the Dunluce Course, the Valley Course is the perfect complement to The Open Championship host during your golf break at Royal Portrush.
+This course is an outstanding layout in its own right.
+Despite often playing second fiddle to the Dunluce Course, the Valley Course is the perfect complement to The Open Championship host during your golf break at Royal Portrush.
 Visitors who play the Valley Course are always glad they did, it offers a slightly easier challenge.

 Accommodation near Royal Portrush Golf Club